cvonk/ESP32_ota-update-task/README.md

 ## Usage

+The software relies on the master ESP-IDF SDK version v4.3-dev-472-gcf056a7d0 and accompanying tools.

 Clone this component in your project's `components` directory, or use it as a git submodule.

 Copy the `Kconfig.example` to `Kconfig` and update the configuration.